sirrobot01/archbench/README.md

 ## Project Status

-ArchBench is pre-v0.1.
+ArchBench is still in beta.
 The core local/SSH path builds and has unit coverage, but the public API and result schema should still be treated as changeable.